rickbarrette/redmine_qbo/README.md

 #Redmine Quickbooks Online

-##About

-This is a simple plugin for Redmine to connect to Quickbooks Online
+A simple plugin for Redmine to connect to Quickbooks Online

 The goal of this project is to allow redmine to connect with Quickbooks Online to create time activity entries for completed work when an issue is closed.